Borel reducibility and symmetric models: Generic invariants for

-Note that this behaviour is analogous to countable equivalence relations.
-Given a countable equivalence relation $E$ and an $E$-class $A=[x]_E$ (a set of rank 2), this class can be enumerated (mapped injectively into $\mathcal{P}^0(\omega)=\omega$) using any parameter from $[x]_E$.
+When $\beta=0$, the relation $R$ allows us to enumerate the invariant $A$, uniformly in a parameter from $A$.
+This behaviour is analogous to countable equivalence relations.
+Given a countable equivalence relation $E$ and an $E$-class $A=[x]_E$ (a set of rank 2), this class can be enumerated using any parameter from $[x]_E$.

+In the generic invariants that we construct below, the relation $R$ will have the stronger property that for any $a,b\in A$ there is a unique $c$ such that $R(a,b,c)$ holds.
+In other words, for any $a\in A$, $R(a,-,-)$ defines an injective map from $A$ into $\mathcal{P}^\beta(\omega)$ (coding $A$ as a set of lower rank).